 Boston is a compact city with a lot of people, extremely limited space and pricey real estate.
 Finding affordable accommodation – even for travelers – can be tricky.
-To get you started on the hunt, here are nine of the best low-cost locations to rest your head after a long day of uncovering everything that Beantown has to offer.
+To get you started on the hunt, here are the best cheap hotels in Boston – bookable on Culture Trip – to rest your head after a long day of uncovering everything that Beantown has to offer.

-Situated along the fishing piers of East Boston, the Hyatt Regency offers picturesque views of the city skyline overlooking the harbor.
-On the outskirts of Logan International Airport, this wallet-friendly find is perfect for long-weekend travelers looking to fit in Boston’s top attractions in 72 hours or less before jetting off once more.
+Along the fishing piers of East Boston, the Hyatt Regency offers picturesque views of the city skyline overlooking the harbor.
+On the outskirts of Logan International Airport, this cheap hotel in Boston is perfect for long-weekend travelers looking to fit in the top attractions in the city in 72 hours or less before jetting off once more.
 Watch the planes take off over the harbor islands in the distance as you sip wine on the patio.
-For a fun and fast way to see Beantown, hop on the ferry outside the hotel’s front door to cruise across the harbor into downtown’s Long Wharf.
+For a fun and fast way to see Beantown, hop on the ferry outside the hotel to cruise across the harbor into Long Wharf downtown.

-The Charlesmark Hotel sits in Copley Square alongside some of the city’s most impressive skyscrapers and landmark buildings.
+The Charlesmark Hotel sits in Copley Square alongside some of the most impressive skyscrapers and landmark buildings in the city.
 Breakfast is complimentary at this minimalist-style stay, so if you do have a night to splurge on supper, take a ride to the top of the Prudential Center (the Pru) for delectable cuisine and spectacular views of the city as far as the eye can see.
-For the fashionista, Newbury Street and its fantastic shops are right around the corner.
+For the fashionista, Newbury Street and the fantastic shops lining it are right around the corner.
 And if rain is in the forecast, you can pop right over to the impressive stores in the Pru, or escape to the Italian countryside and delicious wine of Eataly.